mercadopago/devsite-docs/guides/plugins/unofficial/lojaintegrada.en.md

 2. In the item “Transparent Checkout” change the option to “Activated”.
 3. Finally, click on “Save changes”.

-### Mercado Pago Redirect

-In this case, **the buyer will be redirected to Mercado Pago to make the payment** and complete the purchase.
+### Checkout Pro

+Checkout Pro is **the integration that allows you to charge in the Mercado Pago environment**, with **additional payment methods** such as: Pix, installment payment bank ticket, virtual debit from the caixa, Mercado Pago digital wallet.

+> Learn more about the payment options that [Checkout Pro offers](https://conteudo.mercadopago.com.br/o-que-e-o-checkout-mercado-pago).

 1. Access the [payment methods settings](https://app.lojaintegrada.com.br/painel/configuracao/pagamento/listar) in the Loja Integrada menu and click on “Mercado Pago”.
-2. In the item “Mercado Pago Redirect” change the option to “Activated”.
+2. In the item “Checkout Pro” change the option to “Activated”.
 3. Finally, click on “Save changes”.